slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When you take the free will out of education, that turns it into schooling."
 -- John Taylor Gatto*

-> *"Self-education is, I firmly believe, the only kind of education there is."
--- Isaac Asimov*

 > *"The school prepares us for a world that does not exist."
 -- Albert Camus*